 Re: RamView, 9/11/2011: Eagles 31, Rams 13 (Long)

 Maybe we should leave the team out on the field at halftime.
-Other teams adjust while we seem to put the lid back on the box and turn out the lights.I'm the guy that walks up after the argument's started.
+Other teams adjust while we seem to put the lid back on the box and turn out the lights.The break, don't bend offense.

 By MFranke in forum RAM TALKReplies: 12Last Post: -09-02-2011, 11:12 PM